 Carolina’s German Chancellor Fellowship, under the patronage of the Chancellor of the Federal Republic of Germany and the Alexander von Humboldt Foundation, focused on the project “Rivers and Cities: Environmental Issues and Public Spaces – New Planning Strategies as an Interconnection of Administrative Expertise and Civil Society Activities in Cities.”

-With over 10 years experience in Architecture and Urban Planning, Carolina has already developed architectural projects for various buildings, and urban projects for furniture, park and square.
-Since 2007, she writes articles and creates, scripts and presents series for TV and Web.
-From 2012 on, she is personally involved with the urban issue and transformation of perceptions and attitudes of communities towards sustainable cities and quality of life.
-In 2015 she was a speaker at TEDx with the talk “Acupuntura Urbana, uma mudança no olhar” and in 2017 she was a speaker at TEDx with the talk “The fluid ‘nature’ of modernity: Just like a river“.
+With over a decade of experience in Architecture and Urban Planning, Carolina has undertaken architectural projects for various buildings and urban projects related to furniture, parks, and squares.
+Since 2007, she has been an author of articles and the creator, scriptwriter, and presenter of TV and web series.
+Starting in 2012, she personally engaged with urban issues and the transformation of community perceptions and attitudes towards sustainable cities and quality of life.
+In 2015, she delivered a TEDx talk titled “Urban Acupuncture: A Change in Perspective“, and in 2017, she spoke at TEDx again with the talk “The Fluid ‘Nature’ of Modernity: Just Like a River“.

 Walter Weingaertner, a mechanical engineer who graduated from UFSC Federal University of Santa Catarina, gained experience at prestigious institutions such as RWTH-Aachen and the Fraunhofer Institute.
 After years of working in the industry, Walter drew upon his personal experiences from childhood and adolescence in Germany to question the model of the cities we inhabit.
 In pursuit of cities that offer greater quality of life and a stronger connection to nature, he began to coordinate discussion groups on urban themes.